 The ML-TP distance was measured using the axial projection of the most anterior part of the Meyer's loop (i.e., the absolute Y-component of the 3D Euclidean distance).
-This distance was then normalized by head size using the most posterior point of each occipital pole (OP) (i.e., 100% (ML-TP)/(TP-OP)), allowing for inter-individual comparisons.
+This distance was then normalised by head size using the most posterior point of each occipital pole (OP) (i.e., 100%·(ML-TP)/(TP-OP)), allowing for inter-individual comparisons.
 Unless specified, all other instances of this measurement within this paper refer to the raw ML-TP distance.
 A one-way ANOVA was conducted to compare the effect of scanning protocol on the normalized ML-TP distance.
 Post-hoc results were corrected for multiple comparisons using the Bonferroni-Holm test.
 Finally, a lateralization index was derived for all sixty-five pairs of Meyer's loop reconstructions by subtracting measurements of the right hemisphere from those of the left one.
-A negative value indicates a shorter ML-TP on the left side (e.g., larger anterior extent of the Meyer's loop).
+A negative value indicates a shorter ML-TP on the left side (e.g. larger anterior extent of the Meyer's loop).

-3. Results
+3. RESULTS

 The tract reconstructions were highly consistent with anatomical descriptions of the OR for all subjects.
-A representative reconstructed OR of a single subject across all protocols is illustrated in Fig. 3, using an oblique lateral view.
+A representative reconstructed OR of a single subject across all protocols is illustrated in Figure 3, using an oblique lateral view.
 In a direct side-by-side comparison, one can observe a larger anterior extent of the OR for the SoA protocols (e.g., blue and purple) when compared to data from the Std protocols.
 More importantly, even though the ML-TP distances are larger in the Std protocols, the tractography result from all data sets show dense reconstructions of streamlines in Meyer's loop, with no separation between the streamlines.
 Coloured lines are drawn in the image space to better depict the intra-subject variance across protocols.

-Fig. 4 illustrates the asymmetry of the Meyer's loop reconstruction for 3 representative subjects, both qualitatively and quantitatively.
+Figure 4 illustrates the asymmetry of the Meyer's loop reconstruction for 3 representative subjects, both qualitatively and quantitatively.
 In this figure, each row represents the same subject across different protocols.
-The axial planes were set so that the entire OR was visible (e.g., positioned below the deepest point of the Meyers's loop in the Z axis).
+The axial planes were set so that the entire OR was visible (e.g. positioned below the deepest point of the Meyers's loop in the Z axis).
+Intra- and intersubject variability of the anterior extent of the Meyer's loop is revealed by the lateralization indices.
+A trend towards a left-lateralization of the Meyer's loop is observed in SoA reconstructions (see Table 3).